David Mandell

 Developmental Psychology

-Professor David Mandell will be considering new graduate students for admission for Fall 2024.
+Professor David Mandell will not be considering new graduate students for admission for Fall 2025.

 Research Synopsis: